Position Openings

-Provost John Karl Scholz and the UW Ombuds Office announce the search for two (2) Ombuds to begin service in June and December 2023.
-Based on current priorities of the Ombuds team, we are seeking UW-Madison retired academic staff and retired university staff with extensive experience in working with employees in all areas of the University.
-To ensure consideration, applications should be submitted by March 3, 2023.
+Interim Provost John Zumbrunnen and the UW Ombuds Office announce the search for two ombuds.
+The new ombuds will begin June 1 and December 1, 2026.
+Based on the current priorities of the ombuds team, we are seeking UW-Madison retired academic staff and retired university staff.
+To ensure consideration, applications should be submitted by Monday March 16, 2026.

-The Ombuds Office was created to provide an alternative resource for all UW–Madison employees (faculty, academic staff, university staff, graduate assistants, post-docs, and student staff members) seeking assistance with work related issues.
+The Ombuds Office was created to provide a resource for all UW–Madison employees (faculty, academic staff, university staff, limited appointees, graduate assistants, post-docs, and student staff members) seeking assistance with work-related issues.

 To Apply

-- A letter of no more than two pages in which you state your qualifications for and interest in the position.
-Provide information about your experiences with the “essential skills” used by ombuds as described above.
+1. A letter of no more than two pages stating your qualifications for and interest in the position.
+Provide information about your experiences with the essential skills used by ombuds as described above.

-- A brief curriculum vitae (no more than four pages).
+2. A brief resume (no more than three pages).

 About the Ombuds Office